Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Copiague students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Copiague students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Copiague District Curriculum Used in Our In-Home Tutoring Programs

 Copiague is an ethically and culturally diverse community.
 Copiague Public Schools are comprised of six schools and about 5,000 students.
 The curriculum is challenging, meets the unique needs of individual students, prepares students for college and their careers, and is rich in technology.
 The physical education curriculum helps students develop an appreciation for the value of physical fitness and learn ways to implement physical activity into their daily lives.
 Music is an important part of the curriculum, with over 300 middle school students participating in the chorus.

 We currently cover the following Copiague-area school district: Copiague Public Schools.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Copiague Tutor Today.